 This multidisciplinary series of conversations highlights original research and intentional reflection by scholars committed to high-quality teaching in higher education contexts.
-The series provides instructors and scholars opportunities to showcase their research and discuss new ways to think about their teaching.
+It provides instructors and scholars opportunities to showcase their research and discuss new ways to think about teaching.
 All seminars are free and open to the public.